 The payment can be different depending on how long you have lived in Canada.
 For instance, you must have lived in the country for at least 40 years after turning 18 to receive the full OAS pension payment.
 If you have not resided in Canada for 40 years after turning 18, you can receive partial pension benefits through Old Age Security Canada.

 The partial pension benefit is 1/40th of the full pension amount for every complete year you have lived in Canada after turning 18.
 I will give you an example to help you understand.

 For Example: David arrived in Canada at the age of 45.
 He has been living in the country for 20 years.
 It means David has spent 20 years as an adult living in Canada.
 According to the requirements, David is eligible to receive 20/40th of the full benefit – half of what he would receive if he had been living in Canada for 40 years.

 Service Canada adjusts OAS benefits every quarter in January, April, July, and October based on the current Consumer Price Index.
-For the first quarter of Jan-March 2021, David can receive 2/4th of $615.37 per month.
-It translates to $307.68 per month.
+For the second quarter of Oct-Dec 2021, David can receive 2/4th of $635.26 per month.

 Do You Qualify for OAS?

 As I mentioned above, your employment history does not matter when it comes to qualifying for the Old Age Security Canada pension.
 You may not have worked a day in your life or could still be working to receive the pension.
 However, there are a few requirements you need to meet, so Service Canada can consider you eligible for the OAS pension.
 These requirements can differ if you are a Canadian still living in Canada and no longer living in Canada.